Real-time data is now available for ALL New York City subways — thanks to crowdsourcing

 A B C D E F G….
 J M N Q R W… 7 and, um, Z.

 No: that’s not just our drunken attempt at the alphabet.
-Those are all the New York City subway lines without real-time information.
-In 2017.
+Those are all the New York City subway lines that were without real-time information.
+Until 2017.

 The letter lines are taken by the majority of NYC subway riders.
-So why isn’t official, agency real-time data available?
+So why wasn’t official, agency real-time data available?
 Well… it’s complicated.
 But it doesn’t have to be.

-Today we’re bringing the magic of real-time crowdsourced transit data to the city that loves crowds the most: New York, New York.
+Whenever the MTA doesn’t have real-time for a line, you can still find it on Transit.
+How?
+Because the magic of real-time crowdsourced transit data is now possible in the city that loves crowds the most: New York, New York.

 Here’s how it works: